-Smart pens are becoming obsolete.
+Smart pens are rapidly becoming obsolete.
 If you own an iPad Pro, the Apple Pencil offers better accuracy and better functionality than any technology that digitizes physical pen and paper.

 However, certain use cases, like taking notes in a college class or wanting to share your handwritten meeting notes, could make smart pens a smart buying decision.
 Be warned, however, that if your penmanship is sloppy, digitizing them won’t do you any favors.

 If you're looking for a smart pen that doubles as an audio recorder, then we recommend the Livescribe Echo, which has a solid voice recorder built in.
 If want the clearest quality, though, a dedicated voice recorder will get much clearer audio.
 The smart pens in our reviews are best used for digitizing your handwritten notes; recording audio is more of an additional feature.

 But if you’re a true pen and paper aficionado, a smart pen could be a great way to digitize and keep track of your handwritten notes and drawings.
 The high price and questionable quality makes choosing the right pen an important decision though, as they're quite an investment versus a normal pen and paper.
 Read more in our reviews to determine which digital pen might work best for you.

 Stylus for touchscreen tablets and phones